nixworks/public/news/2010/11/19/README.md

 ##### Federal District Judge
 ### [United States federal judge William Terrell Hodges orders actor Wesley Snipes to surrender to authorities so that he can start a three year sentence for tax-related crimes. ](/news/2010/11/19/united-states-federal-judge-william-terrell-hodges-orders-actor-wesley-snipes-to-surrender-to-authorities-so-that-he-can-start-a-three-year.md)
-_Context: Wesley Snipes, William Terrell Hodges, Federal District Judge_
+_Context: Federal District Judge, William Terrell Hodges, Wesley Snipes_

 ##### Coal miners
 ### [Twenty-nine coal miners and officials are feared trapped following an explosion at the Pike River Coal Processing Plant at Atarau in the Grey District of the South Island of New Zealand. ](/news/2010/11/19/twenty-nine-coal-miners-and-officials-are-feared-trapped-following-an-explosion-at-the-pike-river-coal-processing-plant-at-atarau-in-the-gre.md)